Quantum Monte Carlo study of the metal-insulator crossover in the square-lattice Hubbard model: The crossover diagram

 We begin by analyzing the crossover diagram in the $T$-$U$ plane constructed for the model~(\ref{eq:Hamiltonian}), from our AFQMC results, as illustrated in Fig.~\ref{fig:Fig01PhaseDiagram}.
 We focus on the essential physics in the interaction range of $0\le U/t\le 12$ at intermediate to low temperatures, $0<T/t\le 0.70$.
 All the signatures of various observables are obtained from the fixed $T$ calculations along with increasing $U$.

 Figure~\ref{fig:Fig01PhaseDiagram}(a) presents the crossover boundaries of the MIC, namely $U_{\rm BM}$ and $U_{\rm MI}$, which divide the diagram into three distinct regimes, i.e., the Fermi liquid at weak coupling, Mott insulator at strong interactions, and a crossover regime in between.
+Here, $U_{\rm BM}$ is taken as the local maximum location $U_{\rm S1}$ of the thermal entropy (see Sec.~\ref{sec:FermiToBad}), and $U_{\rm MI}$ is determined jointly from the spectra and quasiparticle weight (see Sec.~\ref{sec:BadToMott}).
 Following the terminology of Ref.~\cite{Song2025B}, we refer to the intermediate regime as the bad metal.
 In addition, the interaction strengths corresponding to the inflection point (the most rapid suppression) of the double occupancy $D$, denoted by $U_{\rm D}$, and to the peak position of the AFM structure factor $S_{\rm AFM}^{zz}$, denoted by $U_{\rm AF}$, are also indicated.
 When crossing $U_{\rm BM}$ and $U_{\rm MI}$, all physical observables vary smoothly without any singularities, thereby confirming the MIC phenomenon.

 Figure~\ref{fig:Fig01PhaseDiagram}(b) plots the signatures of additional observables in our numerical calculations.
-These include $U_{A\rm{loc}}$ as the disappearance of the quasiparticle coherence peak of $A_{\rm loc}(\omega)$ around $\omega=0$, $U_{\rm{S}2}$ as the local minimum of the thermal entropy, $U_{\rm F}$ as the peak of fidelity susceptibility, as well as $U_{\rm \Sigma1}$ and $U_{\rm \Sigma2}$ as the crossing of $\Im\Sigma(\mathbf{k}_F, i\omega_0)$ and $\Im\Sigma(\mathbf{k}_F, i\omega_1)$ at $\mathbf{k}_F=\mathbf{k}_{\rm an}$ and $\mathbf{k}_F=\mathbf{k}_{\rm n}$, respectively.
+These include $U_{A\rm{loc}}$ as the disappearance of the quasiparticle coherence peak of $A_{\rm loc}(\omega)$ around $\omega=0$, $U_{\rm{S}2}$ as the local minimum of the thermal entropy, $U_{\rm F}$ as the peak of fidelity susceptibility, as well as $U_{\rm \Sigma1}$ and $U_{\rm \Sigma2}$ as the crossing of ${\rm Im}\Sigma(\mathbf{k}_F, i\omega_0)$ and ${\rm Im}\Sigma(\mathbf{k}_F, i\omega_1)$ at $\mathbf{k}_F=\mathbf{k}_{\rm an}$ and $\mathbf{k}_F=\mathbf{k}_{\rm n}$, respectively.
 Moreover, a contour line marking the onset of vanishing charge compressibility ($\chi_e \simeq 10^{-3}$) is also shown.